-- You will benefit the overall morale of the firm when interns understand their firm supports them becausing licensed. - You will contribute to the uture access of your firm.
-What interns learn from you now will establish your success as a team later. - You continue the historic tradition in which the architect/apprentice relationship we are stagral actor in the development of the profession. - You will "pay it to ward for the training you once received as an intern. - You will a sist standetention.

-You will develop eaders who will drive the future of your practice and the procession

-Accessional Resources are Available for IDP Supervisors?
+- You will benefit the overallenorale of the firm when interns understand their firm supports them becausing licensed. - You will contribute to the uture access of your firm.
+What interns learn from you now will establish your siccess as a team later. - You continue the hotori tradition in which the architect/apprentice actor in the development of the profession. relationship w - vary-for the training you once received as an intern. - eaders who will drive the future of your practice and nal Resources are Available for IDP Supervisors?

-NCARB website has information specific to IDP Supervisors here 2.

-Lern about the Architect Licensing Advisors Community.
+- NCARB website has information specific to IDP Supervisors here 🗹 . - in the IDP Supervisors Group on Linkedin! - Learn about the Architect Licensing Advisors Community.
 Consider becoming an Architect Licensing Advisor at your firm.